Our Business Practices

 - The Committee shall be comprised of at least three (3) Board members appointed by the Board.
 Committee members shall serve at the pleasure of the Board and for such term as the Board determines.
 The Board shall designate one Committee member as the Committee's chair.

-- Each Committee member shall have no material relationship with the Company and shall otherwise satisfy (i) the independence requirements of the Company set forth in the Company's Corporate Governance Policies and the New York Stock Exchange, (ii) the requirements for a "Non-Employee Director" contained in Rule 16b-3 under the Securities Exchange Act of 1934, as amended, and (iii) the requirements for an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") as in effect prior to 2018 with respect to awards intended to be grandfathered under Section 162(m) of the Code.
+- Each Committee member shall have no material relationship with the Company and shall otherwise satisfy (i) the independence requirements of the Company set forth in the Company's Corporate Governance Policies and the rules of the New York Stock Exchange ("NYSE"), (ii) the requirements for a "Non-Employee Director" contained in Rule 16b-3 under the Securities Exchange Act of 1934, as amended.

 - The Committee shall hold regular meetings at least twice per year and report to the Board on a regular basis.
 The Committee may also meet periodically in separate executive sessions, as it deems appropriate.